Architects: Ljubica Jovanovic + Mihailo Jovanovic

-Total cost: 30,000 Euros
+Total Cost: 30,000 Euros

 Area: 81.4 sqm

+From the architect.
 The town of Uzice was a historically important site, from the age of the roman empire, throughout the middle ages up to world war two and the seventies.
 In 1961 the town got its ultimate reward –the great Square, designed by MiloradPantovic, an associate of le Corbusier, and StankoMandic, both famous architects at the time, and was ordered by the Yugoslav president, Josip Broz Tito.
 The great town square turned Uzice from an oriental, mostly-rural town into a modern, prosperous western industrial town.
 Yet in recent decades, Uzice has degraded culturally and administratively to an almost dead-end town with a disturbing level of unemployment, corruption and street violence.

 In such harsh environment, archaeologist LjiljanaMandic together with a father-daughter team of architects, Mihailo and LjubicaJovanovic, developed the idea to transform an old under-the-hill fire-wood shed into a Lapidarium and place Roman monuments, that have been collected around the town for sixty years, inside.
 After two years of countless efforts of the archaeologist and the architects, the ministry of culture finally gave the permission to start the project, allowing a modest, yet a sufficient sum of thirty thousand Euros.